Overview

 Layers

 Layers are the unit of append.
-Every call to APPEND LENS creates one new layer.
+Every call to APPEND LENS creates one new layer stamped with the current written_at (transaction time).
 The Arc-backed slice means cloning a layer is an atomic reference-count bump — no data is copied.
+Single-axis layers are non-overlapping on valid time; multi-axis layers may overlap on valid time as long as their boxes are disjoint somewhere.

 Lenses